KiCad/kicad-source-mirror/pcb_calculator/eserie_help.md

 	E1:  1,0  -   -   -   -   -   -   -   -   -   -   -
 If your design requires any resistor value which is not readily available, this calculator will find a combination of standard E-series components to create it.
-You can enter the required resistance from 0,0025 to 4000 KOhm.
+You can enter the required resistance from 0,0025 to 4000 kOhm.
 Solutions using 3 or 4 resistors are given if a better match can be found.
 The 4R checkbox option will take longer to process is considered for the E12 series only.
 Optionally it is possible to exclude up to two additional